Page last updated: 01 July 2026

 Please note:

-While your previous certification or exemption reflects compliance with certain regulatory standards, you should consider what changes may be needed to your policies, systems and governance to support compliance with your ongoing obligations as a licensee.
+If you were deemed to hold a licence you should ensure your policies, systems and governance support compliance with your ongoing obligations as a licensee.

-Download the guide to consumer credit provider licence requirements [919 KB]
+We recommend familiarising yourself with the guide to consumer credit provider licence requirements.

 Steps to apply for your Consumer credit provider licence